KenKundert/addsshkeys/README.rst

 **config_file_mask**

-An integer that determines if a warning should be printed about the the config file permissions being too loose.
+An integer that determines if a warning should be printed about the config file permissions being too loose.
 The permissions are only checked if the file is found to contain a passphrase.
 Default is 0o077.
 Set to 0o000 to disable the warning.
 Set to 0o077 to generate a warning if the